ando-lab/miffi/README.md

 ### Perform inference on micrographs

 Micrograph input can be provided as folder and wildcard to match (`--micdir micrograph_dir -w wildcard`), or can be extracted from a file (a star file, a cryosparc cs file, a plain text list, or a pkl file containing a list).
-Example for inferencing micrographs from a cs file:
+Example for performing inference on micrographs from a cs file:

 ```
 miffi inference -f path/to/csfile -d path/to/data/dir --outname output_name \